FanLubLou/OCR12_SportSee/README.md

 - Backend API provides data for users 12 and 18,
 - Users 1 to 6 Data are provided from a mocked data folder.
 To be the data consistent, Users' data from 1 to 3 are a copy of user 12 Data and Users'data from 4 to 6 are a copy of user 18 Data.

+### EndPoints

+#### EndPoints provided by the backend

+This project includes four endpoints directly from the backend that you will be able to use:

+- `http://localhost:3000/user/${userId}` - retrieves information from a user.
+This first endpoint includes the user id, user information (first name, last name and age), the current day's score (todayScore) and key data (calorie, macronutrient, etc.).
+- `http://localhost:3000/user/${userId}/activity` - retrieves a user's activity day by day with kilograms and calories.
+- `http://localhost:3000/user/${userId}/average-sessions` - retrieves the average sessions of a user per day.
+The week starts on Monday.
+- `http://localhost:3000/user/${userId}/performance` - retrieves a user's performance (energy, endurance, etc.).

+#### EndPoints provided by the app
+- `/user/:id/activity`
+- retrieves a user's activity day by day with kilograms and calories.
+- `/user/:id/performance`
+- retrieves a user's performance (energy, endurance, etc.).
+- `/user/:id/average-sessions`
+- retrieves the average sessions of a user per day.

 ### Demo page